uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 From 2017 to 2019.
 ]( https://user-images.githubusercontent.com/112973190/198851767-816066d7-66ee-4aea-acea-d27d3ce12fe7.png "Light_cond"){#fig:lightning-cond}

 This figure displays the different percentages of the different lighting conditions presented in the dataset.
-The condition with the most car crashes associated to it is “Daylight”, representing a 66% of the crashes in the dataset.
-During night time, “Darkness/Lighted Road” accounts for 18% of the crashes and “Darkness”, 11%.
+The condition with the most car crashes associated with it is “Daylight”, representing 66% of the crashes in the dataset.
+During the nighttime, “Darkness/Lighted Road” accounts for 18% of the crashes, and “Darkness”, for 11%.
 Conditions “Dawn” and “Dusk” account for 2% each of the car crashes recorded.

 #### Pie Chart |Road Surface Condition